FoxxMD/context-mod/docs/README.md

 ## How It Works

-Where possible Reddit Context Bot (RCB) uses the same terminology as, and emulates the behavior, of **automoderator** so if you are familiar with that much of this may seem familiar to you.
+Where possible Context Mod (CM) uses the same terminology as, and emulates the behavior, of **automoderator** so if you are familiar with that much of this may seem familiar to you.

-RCB's lifecycle looks like this:
+CM's lifecycle looks like this:

-#### 1) A new event in your subreddit is received by RCB
+#### 1) A new event in your subreddit is received by CM

-The events RCB watches for are configured by you.
+The events CM watches for are configured by you.
 These can be new modqueue/unmoderated items, submissions, or comments.

-#### 2) RCB sequentially processes each Check in your configuration
+#### 2) CM sequentially processes each Check in your configuration

 A **Check** is a set of: